Hz-Lin/codam2019/netwhat/readme.md

 ## how routing is working with IP

 ## default gateway for routing

+Default route which is also known as the gateway of last resort, is used in forwarding packets whose destination address does not match any route in the routing table.
+In IPv4 the CIDR notation for a default route is 0.0.0.0/0 and ::/0 in IPv6.
+Now since the both the host/network portion and the prefix length is zero a default route is the shortest possible match.
+router when performing a route lookup will select a route with longest possible match based on CIDR specifications, however if packet does not match any route in the routing table it will match a default route, the shortest possible route, if it exists in the routing table.

+The default gateway is a device such as a router that serves as the edge devices providing an access point to other networks and is used to forward IP packets which does not match any routes in the routing table.

 ## what is a port from an IP point of view and what is it used for when connecting to an other device

 A network port numbers enables you to direct traffic to a specific program.
 When they start up, servers tie themselves to specific ports, which by convention are associated with specific server programs.
 A client can direct its request to a specific port and expect to contact an appropriate server.
 The client's own prot number isn't fixed, it's assigned by the OS.
 **privileged ports** have numbers less than 1024.
-Unix and Linux systems restrict access to privileged ports to *root*.  **The unprivileged ports** -- port numbers greater than 1024 may to accessed by ordinary users.
+Unix and Linux systems restrict access to privileged ports to *root*.  **The **unprivileged ports** -- port numbers greater than 1024 may to accessed by ordinary users.

 *NOTE: a client is a program that initiates a network connection to exchange data.
 A server listens for such connections and responds to them.*